Overview of the DESI Legacy Imaging Surveys: Data Reduction and Calibrations

-In addition, the Mosaic3 electronics occasionally read out with a missing starting column.
+In addition, the Mosaic-3 electronics occasionally read out with a missing starting column.
 The CP detects and corrects this; however, since the edges are masked anyway this has no effect on the astrometry.
 Prior to MJD 57674 the readout electronics introduced a one-third pixel shift between amplifiers in the vertical transfer direction (corresponding to the east-west direction on the sky).
 Since this is a precise, discrete offset the CP corrects this completely with no effect on the astrometry.

 90Prime has charge transfer effects that affect centroid measurement and, in particular, introduce systematic opposing shifts between amplifiers in the serial transfer direction.
+This effect is evident as a discrete jump at the amplifier boundaries in the astrometric offset when comparing the astrometry of reference stars from the Gaia DR1 catalog with that measured from the Bok data using the best-fit smooth astrometric solution.
 The systematic offset between the two halves is $\approx160$\,mas for CCD-1 and $\approx70$\,mas for the other 3 CCDs.
-These corrections are applied by the CP to each exposure and they substantially reduce, but do not completely remove, this systematic effect.
+The CP applies a relative shift to the pixels from each amplifier so that the astrometric offset jump across the boundary is minimized.
+These corrections are applied to each exposure and they substantially reduce, but do not completely remove, this systematic effect.
+The residual difference does show small temporal variations (of order a few mas) from night-to-night; correcting for this residual would require a higher order correction to the astrometry (rather than just a zero point offset at the boundary), which may result in changing the shape of the PSF.